The Health Promotion team supports the health and well-being of the Carnegie Mellon community.

 Health Promotion Products

-MHFA is an eight-hour, nationally-recognized training which teaches audience members how to identify, understand and respond to signs of mental illness and substance abuse disorders.
+MHFA is an evidence-based, nationally-recognized training that teaches participants how to identify, understand, and support individuals struggling with mental health or substance use challenges.
 This training is offered once a month in collaboration with Counseling and Psychological Services (CAPS).

 The Peer Body Project, a fun and engaging evidence-based program to promote body acceptance while empowering female students, is being implemented at CMU.
 We currently have a group meeting and will be recruiting for another group soon.
 The program is open to all CMU undergraduate women who are at least 18 years old.
 Interested students should contact Beth Kotarski.